Astor63/DirectImput-Generic-Controller-Fix/ReadMe.md

 - [ ] Well... it seems to work correctly, so nothing I guess?

-### Disclaimer
+### Disclaimer:

 All files and content provided here were written by me (Astor), unless stated otherwise.

 - They are free for personal use.
-You may use these mods in videos, or for streaming, as long as you give me proper credit.
-I would appreciate that you'll letting me know about it, and at least, provide a link to [Github.com/BLCM/BLCMods/Pre-Sequel Mods/Astor](https://github.com/BLCM/BLCMods/tree/master/Pre%20Sequel%20Mods/Astor).
+You may use this mod in any other way, as long as you give me proper credit.
+I would appreciate that you'll letting me know about it, and at least, provide a link to [Github.com/Astor63/DirectImput-Generic-Controller-Fix](https://github.com/Astor63/DirectImput-Generic-Controller-Fix).

-- You may re-use small bits of code (e.g. formulas, behavior modifications, etc) for your own purposes, and let me know about it.

-- Ask me for permission first if you wish to use larger portions of this code, make a modified/improved version, include it in a mod pack, etc..., and don't forget to provide credit.
+- Ask me for permission first if you wish to use larger portions of this code, make a modified/improved version, and don't forget to provide credit.

 - Do not re-upload this mod or any of my mods anywhere without my explicit permission...
 ANYWHERE!